Androtim/The-True-Story-of-Red-Riding-Hood/README.md

 To compile and run the file as an executable, you can use auto-py-to-exe or any other tool you like.

+If you just want to test the game as it is, go to the game files and run ``main.py``in a terminal.
+The game will then launch by itself and be playable.

 Have fun helping or just checking in to see how the project goes! :)